 - Research your prospects.
 Know your prospects and find out what their main pain points are.
 This will help you create cold email subject lines and messaging that’s relevant.

-Crafted well, your cold email subject lines will undoubtedly warm your prospects up to your offer.
+Crafted well, your cold email subject lines will warm your prospects to your offer.